Last updated on November 21st, 2020 at 03:45 pm

 Do you like venturing out in nature on your own?
 Do you like quiet, unspoilt beaches?
 Are crowds a major deal breaker for you?
 If you have answered “yes” to any of these questions, then don’t go to Santorini in summer.
 Instead, consider visiting Santorini in winter.

 Sure, winter is probably not the best time to enjoy the beaches on the Greek islands.
 However, it is the best time to enjoy Santorini without the crowds.
-In our opinion, Santorini’s beaches aren’t that special anyway – but Vanessa is very spoilt as she has probably been to over 40 of the Greek islands.
+In my opinion, Santorini’s beaches aren’t that special anyway – but I am very spoilt as I’ve been to over 40 or perhaps 50 of the Greek islands.

 Some of the tours in Santorini might not be running in winter, but there will still be plenty of activities.
-Those who are planning to visit the volcano will be very pleased to go during the off-season, as temperatures in summer can climb to over 50C / 122F!
+People planning to visit the volcano will be very pleased to go during the off-season.
+Temperatures in summer can climb to over 50C / 122F!

 Don’t ride the donkeys in Santorini